 The staff was always accommodating and friendly.
 Our kids enjoyed the cleaning staff arranging their stuffed animals each day.

-Dining at the lodge included a full-service restaurant, Stillwaters, where we opted for a buffet dinner and brunch (both were okay, but not great), and T.J.
+Dining at the lodge included a full-service restaurant, Stillwaters, where we opted for a buffet dinner and brunch (both were OK, but not great), and T.J.
 Muskies, which offered casual pub food.
 Both restaurants helped us to celebrate our son’s 10th birthday with a delicious chocolate lava cake and candle.
 (Yes, that was two lava cakes in one day.)
 His birthday ended with the resort’s Memorial Day fireworks display, which was extra special for us.

 As a whole, West Virginia is simply beautiful—wild and wonderful, indeed.
 Get it on your destination radar if it’s not already.